Theodoor Rombouts: Genre painter

 Rombouts regularly included portraits of himself and his wife in his genre paintings.
 An example is the Musical company with Bacchus (The Kremer Collection).
-Based on the two pendant portraits by Anthony van Dyck of Rombouts and Rombouts' wife with their daughter in the Alte Pinakothek Munich, the couple in the middle of this composition is believed to represent Rombouts and his wife.
+Based on the two pendant portraits by Anthony van Dyck of Rombouts and Rombouts's wife with their daughter in the Alte Pinakothek Munich, the couple in the middle of this composition is believed to represent Rombouts and his wife.
 That the two should be interpreted as a couple is made clear by the fact that the woman has put her hand on the man's arm.
 Couples making music or singing together was in 17th-century art and literature a popular reference to love.
 In addition, the tuning of the lute by the musician on the left is intended as a symbol of harmony in marriage.
 Music was further believed to operate as a cure for sorrow.
 In the composition described here the pleasures of music and love are enhanced by the wine brought in by Bacchus.

 Rombouts also collaborated with specialist painters in Antwerp for whom he typically painted the staffage in their compositions.
 Examples of such collaborations are the Kitchen (1630s, Hermitage Museum), a collaboration with still life painter Adriaen van Utrecht and The Holy Family (Royal Museum of Fine Arts Antwerp), a collaboration with landscape painter Jan Wildens.